Bachelor of Fine Arts (Film and Television)

 Shortlisted applicants must be prepared to:

-- Submit up to 7 minutes of your filmmaking work.
+- Screen up to 7 minutes of your filmmaking work.

 - Discuss in detail two original film or television ideas that may be developed during your time at VCA.